jpittis/mockit/README.md

 A simple but effective failure testing proxy.

+# Warning

+So far this has been my exeriment to write real world Haskell code.
+For a real failure testing proxy, please check out [toxiproxy](https://github.com/shopify/toxiproxy).
+I'll remove this warning if I ever feel comfortable using this project in a production setting.

 # Status

 - Proxy, server and client are working and tested.
 - Fuzzy testing has yet to be performed.
 - High level client library has yet to be written.

-# Higher Level CLI Example

-# Lower Level Haskell Example
+# Low Level Haskell Example

 This example was copy pasted from [the test suite](https://github.com/jpittis/mockit/blob/master/test/ExampleSpec.hs).
 Remember that the currently exposed API is rather simple and low level.
 Before this project can be used in a real appliaction, a higher level API should be build.

 ```Haskell
 -- Let's start by creating a proxy.
 It's going to listen on port 4000 and forward to our